MartinCoderDojo/logging-microbit-data/README.md

 The Python 3 micro:bit logging program runs on the logging computer which has the micro:bit plugged into it via USB.
 It reads and interprets each line, converting it across at the end to the ```microbit_data.csv``` file.
 To force the Python script to output the .csv file, simply close/stop the program, or disconnect the micro:bit.

+Note: run this program in Linux as you need to install an extra driver to get it to work on Windows.